Oscar Zeta Acosta: Friendship with Hunter S. Thompson

 In the summer of 1967, Acosta met author Hunter S. Thompson.
-In 1971, Thompson wrote an article on Acosta and the injustice in the barrios of East Los Angeles, as well as the death of Salazar, for Rolling Stone magazine, titled "Strange Rumblings in Aztlan".
-While working on the article, Thompson and Acosta decided that a trip to Las Vegas, Nevada, was in order, so that they could freely discuss the subject matter of the article away from any police supervision.
-Thompson wrote about this trip in his 1971 novel Fear and Loathing in Las Vegas.
+In 1971, Thompson wrote an article about Acosta and the injustice in the barrios of East Los Angeles, as well as the death of Salazar, for Rolling Stone magazine, titled "Strange Rumblings in Aztlan".
+While working on that article, Thompson received an offer from Sports Illustrated to cover an off-road race outside Las Vegas.
+He invited Acosta to join him, and the two men returned to Las Vegas for a second weekend.
+Thompson wrote about their adventures in a two-part article for Rolling Stone that appeared in 1971.
+The following year, Random House published Fear and Loathing in Las Vegas as a nonfiction title.

 The legal department of the publisher of Fear and Loathing said the book could not be published without clearance by Acosta, as references to him were recognizable.
 Acosta initially refused the clearance, saying that he was insulted by Thompson's alteration of his race—Thompson had described him as a "300-pound Samoan."
 He understood, however, that inserting his real name and race would necessitate extensive rewriting and delay publication of the book, so he promised clearance provided that his name and picture would appear on the dustjacket.
+He later claimed a portion of the film rights, which led to more acrimony.

 Scholar David S. Wills, in High White Notes: The Rise and Fall of Gonzo Journalism, argued that it was Acosta who pushed Thompson to pursue the theme of the American Dream and indeed provided much of the plot of the novel through his actions in Las Vegas.
 He asserts that this is likely the reason why Acosta felt so aggrieved, citing various letters and audio recordings of the two men.
-Acosta even complained to one of Thompson's editors, “Hunter has stolen my soul.
-He has taken my best lines and has used me.”
+Acosta even complained to one of Thompson's editors, "Hunter has stolen my soul.
+He has taken my best lines and has used me."

-Although Thompson and Acosta attempted to work together one more time, their relationship was strained by the dispute over Fear and Loathing in Las Vegas and it never fully recovered.
-After Acosta's death, it took Thompson several years before he wrote an obituary for his friend, “The Banshee Screams for Buffalo Meat.”
-In it, Thompson called Acosta, “a stupid, vicious quack with no morals at all and the soul of a hammerhead shark.”
+Although Thompson and Acosta attempted to work together one more time, their relationship was strained by the dispute over Fear and Loathing in Las Vegas, and it never fully recovered.
+After Acosta's disappearance and presumed death, it took Thompson several years before he wrote an obituary for his friend, "The Banshee Screams for Buffalo Meat".
+In it, Thompson called Acosta "a stupid, vicious quack with no morals at all and the soul of a hammerhead shark."
 Ralph Steadman explained that Thompson "berated most of his friends a lot, but somehow it was funny.
 His way of expressing love for people was to be both angry and insulting."